A Visual Reinforcement Learning-Based Separate Primitive Policy for Peg-in-Hole Tasks: EXPERIMENT

-where $\tau \in \mathbb{R}^7 $ is the joint torque vector. $J\left(q\right) \in \mathbb{R}^{6\times7}$ is the task Jacobian matrix. $\varLambda \left(q\right) = \left(J\left(q\right)M\left(q\right)^{-1}J\left(q\right)^T\right)^{-1}$ is the operational space inertial matrix. $M\left(q\right) \in \mathbb{R}^{7\times7}$ is the joint-space inertia matrix. $K_p, K_d \in \mathbb{R}^7$ are diagonal elements of PD gains. $x, \dot{x} \in \mathbb{R}^6$ are twist and velocity vectors of the end-effector in the task space. $C \left(q, \dot{q} \right)$ is the Coriolis and Centrifugal forces, and $G\left(q\right)$ is the gravity vector.
-The KUKA arm is empowered with 4 feasible degrees of freedom, i.e., translation along the x, y, and z axes in Cartesian space and rotation around the yaw axis.
+Fig.~\ref{setup} depicts that the agent is endowed with 4 feasible DOFs, i.e., $\left(a_x,a_y,a_z,a_r\right) $, including the movement in Cartesian space and the rotation around the yaw axis.
 Each training episode is reset with a randomized end-effector pose within $\pm [0.02, 0.02, 0.03]$ m and $ \pm 0.3$ rad intervals.
 We integrate a suite of peg-in-hole tasks containing different types of pegs and holes, which are shown in Fig.~\ref{setup}.
 Each task is initialized with the peg already grasped by the gripper.
 This suite, powered by MuJoCo, contains different pegs and holes with basic polygons and extra challenging shapes.
 RJ45, X-shape, and V-shape are freshly designed, and the rest are inherited from the open-sourced assets\footnote{\url{https://github.com/carlosferrazza/tactile_envs.git}}.